QURBANI 2023

 WHO CAN RECEIVE ZAKAT

-According to the Islamic rulings, there are eight types of people who we can give our Zakat to.
+According to the Islamic rulings, there are eight types of people or causes we can give our Zakat to.
 These are:

 • The poor – people who have no wealth or income